 Convection cooking is best for roasting, baking pastries and pies, making cookies, dehydrating, and toasting.

-Cooking on the best toaster oven can bring you a host of benefits that you simply cannot get from other cooking methods.
+Cooking on the toaster ovens can bring you a host of benefits that you simply cannot get from other cooking methods.
 However, to really maximize the many advantages of cooking on a toaster oven, you’d really have to invest time and effort in determining the right one for you.